RafalWilinski/blog/src/content/post/make-you-rag-suck-less.md

 not be the best thing for your use case.
 Chances are that there are factors more important than just semantic similarities:

-- freshness of the data (time decay factor)
+- recency of the data
+- user feedback
-- total contract value of the document
+- total contract value
 - popularity of an artist or document

 _etc._